 Using Watercolour to Paint Realistic Detail

-Should you follow my work you will know I like using watercolour to paint realistic detail.
-However, the traditional way of using watercolour is to apply it wet in wet in a very loose style.
+Should you follow my work, you will know I like using watercolour to paint realistic detail.
+However, the traditional way of using watercolour is to apply it wet-in-wet in a very loose style.
 The wet paper then allows the colours to merge and blend.
 Sometimes, if your paper is really wet, the colours even flow around on the surface.
 Artists will sometimes flick paint onto their paper and let the colours move and drip to give the impression of movement or life.
 They may even increase the tilt on the paper to get an even more dramatic run.
-Alternatively the wet in wet technique can be used to create skies, suggestions of landscapes, animals and people.
+Alternatively, the wet in wet technique can be used to create skies, suggestions of landscapes, animals and people.
 This impressionistic approach produces some wonderful paintings.
 They can capture a moment in time in a beautifully soft and often very vibrant way.

 My watercolour style

 My style as you can see is anything but traditional!
 I do use the wet in wet techniques to create backgrounds and suggestions of landscapes.
 I also use this technique within the foundation layers of my paintings.
 However, once these are in place I prefer to work with a tiny brush, often on a dry or slightly damp surface.
-Indeed I like to have complete control on where I am placing the paint.
+Indeed, I like to have complete control on where I am placing the paint.
 My style is in fact more akin to the way a botanical artist would approach their work, with an absolute attention to detail.
-Alongside a desire to replicate the subject in a way that is as realistic and true to that subject as possible.
+Alongside, a desire to replicate the subject in a way that is as realistic and true to that subject as possible.
 But achieving this, with what is in effect coloured water, requires a great deal of patience.
 It also requires a different approach to using the medium.

 How I build up my realistic pieces

-First of all, preserving the white of the paper for all the really light areas of fur within a rabbit, or the tiny light feathers in a bird would be almost impossible, it would certainly take a very long time!
+First, preserving the white of the paper for all the really light areas of fur within a rabbit, or the tiny light feathers in a bird would be almost impossible, it would certainly take a very long time!
 I do use masking fluid, but tend to reserve it for masking out my main subject.
 This enables me to apply the mottled / muted backgrounds around the outside.
 I may also use masking fluid to preserve a small area of white in a largely colourful subject.
-In addition I have been known to use it to create a suggestion of layers and depth within teasel heads, nests, moss, grass or sand.
+In addition, I have been known to use it to create a suggestion of layers and depth within teasel heads, nests, moss, grass or sand.

 On the whole, I actually add my white highlights last, over the top of the colours.
 Initially I would use a mixed media approach with white gouache or acrylic as part of my kit.
 I simply used a fine brush and added the white as and where I needed it.
 However, I now favour using a watercolour white, bear in mind this has to be an opaque version.
 Used in the right way, you can achieve exactly the same as you can with gouache or acrylic.